johnalvero/ad_nslcd/README.md

 Linux integration for AD using nslcd.
 Features linux system, sudo, SSH Password, SSH Public Key Authentication.
 This puppet manifest file is designed to be stand alone and master-less to minimize dependency on other existing systems.

 ## Pre-flight check
-Before applying this manifest, make sure that the following checks are performed to prevent being locked out of the instance
+Before applying this manifest, make sure that the following checks are performed in a test instance to prevent from being locked out of the instance.
+This should also test if you have a correct and working AD bind credentials
   1. Download the AD's root CA Cert bundle from  https://s3-ap-southeast-1.amazonaws.com/se-files/eit-root-ca.pem
   2. Verify connectivity, credentials and certificate by using https://github.com/johnalvero/verify_ldap_tls
   3. Get the instance's SSH AD group from your AD Administrator e.g. SE